BrighterCommand/Docs/contents/BasicConfiguration.md

 In order to provide Brighter with this information we need to provide it with an implementation of **IAmAProducerRegistry** for the middleware you intend to use for the *External Bus*.

 *Transports* are how Brighter supports specific message-oriented-middleware. *Transports* are provided in separate NuGet packages so that you can take a dependency only on the transport that you need.
 Brighter supports a number of different *transports*.
-We use the naming convention **Paramore.Brighter.MessagingGateway.*** for *transports* where * is the name of the middleware.
+We use the naming convention **Paramore.Brighter.MessagingGateway.{TRANSPORT}** for *transports* where {TRANSPORT} is the name of the middleware.

-In this example we will show using an implementation of **IAmAProducerRegistry** for RabbitMQ, provided by the NuGet package: **Paramore.Brighter.MessagingGateway.RMQ**
+In this example we will show using an implementation of **IAmAProducerRegistry** for RabbitMQ, provided by the NuGet package:

+* **Paramore.Brighter.MessagingGateway.RMQ**

 See the documentation for detail on specific *transports* on how to configure them for use with Brighter, for now it is enough to know that you need to provide a *Messaging Gateway* which tells us how to reach the middleware and a *Publication* which tells us how to configure the middleware.

 *Transports* provide an **IAmAProducerRegistryFactory()** to allow you to create multiple *Publications* connected to the same middleware.

 ``` csharp
 public void ConfigureServices(IServiceCollection services)